jocull/rust-measurements/README.md

 [![Build Status](https://travis-ci.org/jocull/rust-measurements.svg)](https://travis-ci.org/jocull/rust-measurements)

-# And Rust said, "Let there be units".

-Hurray!
-Now you can work with units of measure in a headache-free way.
+# Type-safe units of measure for Rust

+### Why should I care?
+I already have numbers...

+Working with units can be very error prone.
+If one person is working in feet and one person is working in meters, what happens?

+Doing all of your math in raw numerical types can be unsafe and downright confusing.
+What can we do to help?

+### Typed measurements to the rescue!

+Working in typed measurements increases safety by dealing with what you really care about: units of measure.

+Conversions to and from different units are simple, and operator overrides allow you to work with the measurements directly.

-Currently available units:
+### Currently available measurement types

 - Length
 - Temperature
 - Weight
+- Volume

-### Example
+### Examples

-In your Cargo.toml...
+In your Cargo.toml add the dependency...

 ```
 [dependencies]
-measurements = "^0.2.0"
+measurements = "^0.2.1"
 ```

 In your code...